 12. Authorities inform other authorities linked to the IRB on measures taken and on evaluation.
 Ideally, they can do so via the IRB itself.

-13. The advantages of the CPSS when compared to today’s classic enforcement are manifold:
+13. The advantages of the CPSS when compared to today’s classic enforcement of product legislation are manifold:

 – The system provides a much broader data basis to authorities;

 – Due to the increased data basis, there is a lower likelihood of manufacturers trying to cheat;

 – AI detects patterns across manufacturers and even product groups;

 – Other jurisdictions contribute and take profit from the system;

 – Manufacturers have a lower burden by centralized data processing when compared to data processing in many different jurisdictions;

 – Measures of central authorities becomes more effective;

 – There is less likelihood that deficient products are dumped into not so strong jurisdictions.